twentyideas/hasura-backend-plus/docs/recipes.md

 This will prompt user to choose google account and login to google.

-Upon choosing an account and login success the user is sent back to the http://localhost:3000 callback url you added to the account.
+Upon choosing an account and login success the user is sent back to the REDIRECT_URL_SUCCESS.
 These MUST match in the google account and in your docker-compose or you will see an error.

 The browser will now have a cookie from your domain with a refresh token.
-This can be exchanheaged for a jwt.
+This can be exchanheaged for a jwt and then login.